 Program Notes: Tennessee Walt’s ‘Hanks a Lot”

-Babylon Public Library, April 22, 2022 “Honky Tonking” (Hank Williams, 1947) Williams actually recorded and released this song twice in consecutive years, once for the low-budget, no-royalties Sterling Records in 1947 and again for the far more professional MGM Records in January 1948.
-Sterling didn’t have much distribution, so the MGM recording is the version … Continue reading Program Notes: Tennessee Walt’s ‘Hanks a Lot”
+Voorhies Hall, Bay View, Michigan * July 20, 2022 “Honky Tonking” (Hank Williams, 1947) Williams actually recorded and released this song twice in consecutive years, once for the low-budget, no-royalties Sterling Records in 1947 and again for the far more professional MGM Records in January 1948.
+Sterling didn’t have much distribution, so the MGM recording … Continue reading Program Notes: Tennessee Walt’s ‘Hanks a Lot”

 The Night that Hank Williams, Ernest Tubb and Porter Wagoner Came to Town